emilyyyyyllo/DATA146/project3.md

 X.shape
 X = X.to_numpy()
 ```

 What this does is to put square footage and housing prices on the same scale as the other features.
 By standardizing this way, I got a testing score of 0.25.

 With ridge regression, the training score generates the same value of 0.33 and the testing score generates 0.28.
-According to the scores produced by the three models using zip codes, the predictive power has now reached approximately 33%, which is a huge growth from the models that only utilize the data of beds, baths, and square feet.
-Therefore, it is plausible of us to say that location has a bigger impact over the housing price in Charleston than beds, baths, and space.
+According to the scores produced by the three models using zip codes, the predictive power has now reached approximately 33%, which is a huge growth from the models that only utilize the features of beds, baths, and square feet.
+Therefore, it is plausible of us to say that location (zip codes) has a bigger impact over the housing price in Charleston than beds, baths, and space.

 # Question 6

 The model producing the best results is the ridge regression model that includes zip codes.
 And according to its internal and external validity, the ridge regression model is an overfit because the R squared for the training score 0.34 is higher than that of the testing score 0.28.
 However, despite not being an absolutely strong indicator itself, location (zip codes) is definitely a better predictor for the housing prices than beds, baths, and square footage.
 If I were working as a data scientist at Zillow, what I would recommend to refine the predictive model is to add additional features.
-For example, median income would definitely be a strong factor affecting the affordability of the buyers.
+For example, median income would definitely be a strong factor affecting the affordability of the buyers, so we might want to include that.
 Also, the number of schools, unemployment rate, number of hospitals are all significant indicators for housing prices.